Let Generosity FlowNov 29, 2021

 What do a nonprofit hospital in Indiana, an evangelistic Christian ministry in Central America, and a legal team trying to root out the sex trade in Thailand all have in common?
 More than you think.

-Here are three common best practices I discovered that are galvanizing the world of generosity.
+Here are three common best practices I discovered that are galvanizing the world of generosity, and they’re still true today.

 1. Who’s the hero?